stonehenge0/Open_Sourcerers/README.md

 ## Motivation
 The motivation behind this project was to combine multiple sources and extend their original functionalities to have a database of searchable, topically diverse, and cost-effective charities.

-Our sources consist of charity evaluators focusing on animal charities, charities with high cost-efficiency, longterm impact charities and a more broad evaluator.
+Our sources consist of four charity evaluators focusing on animal charities, charities with high cost-efficiency, longterm impact charities or with a more general approach.
 Since we sources our charities fom charity evaluators that have conducted in-depth research on their charities we ensure high quality recommendations.
 We also give the user the option to work with cost-efficiency scores, that measure how much positive impact a charity can have with a given sum of money.
-This too is information that was usually not directly available or not provided to begin with at all.
+This too is information that was usually not directly available or not provided to begin with at all, which was one main motivation behind the project.

 ## Features
 - A database consisting of four different evaluators each focusing on different aspects of charitable giving.
 Their data has been extended to include links to the charities, geographic information, in-depth cost-effectiveness analyses and more.